VIBES LEARNING ACADEMY

 https://youtu.be/_e4Yl_aECIk?si=rJTNRnha7YCoeB3o

-Academics plus Study & Organizational Skills (Middle Schoolers): Do your Teen/Pre-teen have ADHD and get overwhelmed or anxiety attacks?
+Academics plus Study & Organizational Skills (Middle Schoolers): Does your Teen/Pre-teen have ADHD and get overwhelmed or anxiety attacks?
 Get them the skills & tools they need to Conquer middle school with awesome hacks!
 They learn how to plan their day, stay organized, and rock that A+ –without losing their mind (and you losing yours!).